 In chemical sunscreens, it is used as a UV filter to protect the products from degrading when exposed to the sun.

 The main health concerns from this ingredient are thought to be endocrine disruption, reproductive and developmental toxicity as well as organ system toxicity.

 However, this ingredient is for now approved for use in cosmetics worldwide and further studies are still to be made to determine if it’s really toxic for us to use.

 In a 2016 study, a team of international scientists found that common chemicals used in many chemical sunscreen lotions can be highly toxic to juvenile corals and other marine life.

-Oxybenzone or BP-3 is found in many cosmetic products worldwide and serves as a protection against the UV light.
+Oxybenzone or BP-3 is found in many cosmetic products worldwide and serves as a protection against UV light.